collective/Products.SimpleGroupsManagement/README.rst

 The access to the new user/group management form is still protected by the *Use Simple Groups Management* permission (commonly given to all site Members).

-TODO
-====

-* Don't force the Manager to go in ZMI, but handle configuration from Plone UI.
-* Plone 5 compatibility still not there.
-* i18n machinery must be moved to locales

 Credits
 =======

-Special thanks to Albert Pallas for beeing the locales-man.
+Special thanks to Albert Pallas for being the locales-man.